Geometries

 Spherical Geometry

-Another approach to handling the antimeridian issue is to perform all coordinate related calculations, such as polygon intersections, in a 3D spherical coordinate system.
+Another approach to handle the antimeridian issue is performing all coordinate-related calculations, such as polygon intersections, in a spherical coordinate system.

-One great library to do this is spherical_geometry.
-Here is an example.
+One useful library for this is spherical_geometry.
+Here’s an example.

 .